KasperskyLab/Kaspresso/docs/Issues/Found_an_issue.md

 Kaspresso has a great community that helps make it better by suggesting new ideas, reporting bugs with detailed descriptions and making pull requests.

 ## Issue template
-In our (Issues tab)[https://github.com/KasperskyLab/Kaspresso/issues] you can create a new one.
+In our [Issues tab](https://github.com/KasperskyLab/Kaspresso/issues) you can create a new one.
 There are two most popular types of issues: bug and enhancement.

 ### Template for bugs
-If you found a bug you can (create new issue)[https://github.com/KasperskyLab/Kaspresso/issues/new/choose].
+If you found a bug you can [create new issue](https://github.com/KasperskyLab/Kaspresso/issues/new/choose).
 Enter a title and provide a description (bug details) in the input fields.
 We will be very grateful if you use this template:

 ```text
 Description: